New Yorkers may get 'shelter in place' order soon, mayor says

-NEW YORK, March 17 (Reuters) - New Yorkers should be prepared for the possibility of a ‘shelter in place’ order to fight the spread of the new coronavirus that would largely confine people to their homes, New York City Mayor Bill de Blasio said on Tuesday.
+NEW YORK (Reuters) - New Yorkers should be prepared for the possibility of a ‘shelter in place’ order to fight the spread of the new coronavirus that would largely confine people to their homes, New York City Mayor Bill de Blasio said on Tuesday.

 The decision whether to issue the order is likely to be made in the next 48 hours, the mayor said.